eyenikeyev/osticket-prereqs/README.md

 <h3>Installing osTicket</h3>

 <p>
-Install osTicket v1.15.8 -Download osTicket from the Installation Files Folder.
-Extract and copy "upload" folder to c:\inetpub\wwwroot -Within c:\inetpub\root, Rename "upload" to "osTicket".
+Install osTicket v1.15.8, Download osTicket from the Installation Files Folder.
+Extract and copy "upload" folder to c:\inetpub\wwwroot.
+Within c:\inetpub\root, Rename "upload" to "osTicket".
 Reload IIS again.
 <p>
-On IIS go to sites -> Default -> osTicket -On the right, click “Browse *:80”.
+On IIS go to sites > Default > osTicket On the right, click “Browse *:80”.
 Some extensions are not enabled on the osTicket browser
 <p>
 <img src="https://imgur.com/eJIsGTn.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 <p>
-To enable the extensions: -Go back to IIS, sites -> Default -> osTicket -Double click PHP manager -Click "Enable or disable an extension".
+To enable the extensions: Go back to IIS, sites > Default > osTicket - Double click PHP manager.
+Click "Enable or disable an extension".
 We will want to enable three extensions from here
 <p>
 1.) php_imap.dll